-Founded in 1872 by the Presbyterian Church, which has its roots in Scotland, Lyon College has celebrated its Scottish heritage in many ways over the years, from the choice of its athletic mascots -- the Scots -- to the creation of its own distinctive burgundy and navy blue tartan, now registered in Scotland.
+Founded in 1872 by Arkansas Presbyterians, Lyon College has celebrated its Scottish heritage in many ways over the years, from the choice of its athletic mascots—the Scots—to the creation of its own distinctive crimson and navy blue tartan, now registered in Scotland.

 The most important way in which Lyon honors its Scottish connection, however, is through the Scottish Heritage Program, designed to teach, preserve, and celebrate the Scottish arts and traditions in America.
 Offering a minor focusing upon the traditions of Scottish music and a range of courses and scholarships in the Scottish arts, the program has become one of the most significant in the nation for students interested in developing and refining their skills in bagpiping, drumming, or Highland dancing in the stimulating setting of an excellent liberal arts college.

 Scottish Heritage scholarships are awarded to pipers, drummers, and Highland dancers.
 Scottish fiddlers, and accordian players that can contribute to our ceilidh band are also considered as candidates.
 Prospective students that have already been accepted to Lyon College will receive first consideration.
 Scholarships are based on a candidate's ability to contribute to our program's goals, and to succeed as a Lyon student.

 In addition, a number of awards are presented annually to deserving students participating in the Scottish Heritage Program.
 These include The Lenard Adler Memorial Endowed Scholarship, The Agnes MacLeod Scholarship, The Jack and Sue Stephens Scholarship and the Clan Currie Scholarship.
 Amounts of the awards vary.